 On March 1, 2022, the Company sold its 20% ownership interests in Accu-Trade and no longer considers Accu-Trade a related party after the sale.
 See Note 2 to our consolidated financial statements included herein for further details.
-The Company had amounts due to Accu-Trade of \$1.1 million at December 31, 2021.
-The Company recognized contra-revenue of \$0.1 million and \$1.0 million and cost of revenue of \$1.1 million and \$5.4 million during the years ended December 31, 2022 and 2021, respectively, related to a software and data licensing agreement entered into with Accu-Trade.
-There was no related party activity during the year ended December 31, 2023.
+The Company recognized contra-revenue of \$0.1 million and cost of revenue of \$1.1 million during the year ended December 31, 2022 related to a software and data licensing agreement entered into with Accu-Trade.
+There was no related party activity during the years ended December 31, 2023 and 2024.